redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ## Why Would a Technical Writer Want to Know the Command Line?

 The biggest reason for a technical writer to learn the command line is that it's central to [docs as code](https://www.writethedocs.org/guide/docs-as-code/), an approach to technical writing that has ballooned in popularity since the early 2010s.
 Docs as code involves a combination of a markup language, a static site generator, version control, and web deployment.
 In some cases, knowing the command helps work with these tools.
-In other cases, these tools cannot be used without the command line.
+In other cases, you cannot use these tools without the command line.

 Another reason to learn the command line is that it can help you do your job more efficiently.
-After you've grown accustomed to the command line, you'll find that tasks like creating new files and moving files around can be done much quicker with the command line.
+After you've grown accustomed to the command line, you'll find you can do tasks like creating new files and moving files more quickly with the command line.
 Learning the command line also provides you most of the skills needed to learn "shell scripting," which is a way of saving CLI commands so you can run them again.
 With shell scripting, you can automate boring tasks.

-Finally, there are some things you might get asked to do that would be extremely painful to do without the command line.
+Finally, the command line can help you perform tasks that would be extremely tedious if you were to use a GUI tool.
 For example, imagine you have a few hundred documentation pages, each of which has a file name ending with three digits.
-Now imagine your manager asks you to add a `0` to the start of these numbers in preparation for the files rolling over into the thousands.
+Now imagine your manager asks you to add a `0` to the start of these numbers.
 If you had to do that manually—right-click, "Rename," add `0`, click away from the file name—it would be a mind-melting task.
 With the command line, you can implement this change in one line of commands.

 ## Instructions Table of Contents